alexwine36/Portfolio/apps/portfolio/content/projects/customer-surveys/index.md

   packages --> |Formats Emails|email
 ```

-Using a monorepo for this project was ideal to share types between projects.
-The Pulumi package uses Step Functions and a simple Rest API to expose endpoints to the dashboard.
+Using a monorepo for this project efficiently allowed type sharing between projects.
+The Pulumi package uses Step Functions and a Rest API to expose endpoints to the dashboard.

 ### State Machine
+The state machine links processes

 ```mermaid
 %%{init: {'theme': 'dark'} }%%